CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

-* If there is an outgroup among samples, a file containing the sample ids of the outgroup samples must be created in advance, and the relative or absolute path of this file should be specified in the parameter "RemoveAbnormalSnp_ExtraParams" in the configuration file "snppipeline.conf" (see the description of the parameter "RemoveAbnormalSnp_ExtraParams").
+* If there is an outgroup among samples, a file containing the sample ids of the outgroup samples must be created in advance, and the relative or absolute path of this file should be specified in the parameter "FilterRegions_ExtraParams" in the configuration file "snppipeline.conf" (see the description of the parameter "FilterRegions_ExtraParams").

 Outputs
 -------